Kingsland, Georgia

 Kingsland is a city in Camden County, Georgia, United States.
-The population was 18,337 at the 2020 census.
+The population was 18,337 at the 2020 census, up from 15,946 at the 2010 census.
+It is the principal city of the Kingsland, Georgia Micropolitan Statistical Area.
+As Kingsland is 3 miles from the Florida-Georgia border and 32 miles from Jacksonville, it is also a principal city of the Jacksonville—Kingsland—Palatka, Florida—Georgia Combined Statistical Area.

 The Kingsland Commercial Historic District was added to the National Register of Historic Places on March 17, 1994.
 It includes the area surrounding South Lee Street between King Street and William Street.
-It hosts an annual Catfish Festival on Labor Day weekend, and is the location where the fan series Star Trek Continues was filmed.
+It hosts an annual Catfish Festival on Labor Day weekend and is the location where the fan series Star Trek Continues was filmed.

 History

-Kingsland was platted in the 1894 when the railroad was extended to that point, and named after William Henry King, the original owner of the site.
+Kingsland was platted in 1894 when the railroad was extended to that point, and named after William Henry King, the original owner of the site.

 Geography

-Kingsland is in southwestern Camden County at 30°47′41″N 81°40′18″W (30.794612, -81.671720), just north of the Florida line.
+Kingsland is in southernmost Camden County at 30°47′41″N 81°40′18″W (30.794612, -81.671720), just north of the Florida line.
 It is bordered by St. Marys to the east.
 Interstate 95 runs through the eastern part of the city, with access from three exits.
 U.S. Route 17, an older highway running parallel to I-95, passes through the center of Kingsland.
 Jacksonville, Florida, is 36 mi to the south, and Brunswick is 34 mi to the north.

 According to the United States Census Bureau, recent annexations by the city of large tracts of land have resulted in a total area of 116.5 km2, of which 110.7 km2 is land and 5.8 km2, or 4.99%, is water.
 This recent growth makes Kingsland Georgia's 12th-largest city by land mass.